Barry Lyndon: Cast

 Critic Tim Robey suggests that the film "makes you realise that the most undervalued aspect of Kubrick's genius could well be his way with actors."
 He adds that the supporting cast is a "glittering procession of cameos, not from star names but from vital character players."

-The cast featured Leon Vitali as the older Lord Bullingdon, who then became Kubrick's personal assistant, working as the casting director on his following films, and supervising film-to-video transfers for Kubrick.
+Leon Vitali, who played the older Lord Bullingdon, later became Kubrick's personal assistant, working as the casting director on his following films and supervising film-to-video transfers.
 Their relationship lasted until Kubrick's death.
 The film's cinematographer, John Alcott, appears at the men's club in the non-speaking role of the man asleep in a chair near the title character when Lord Bullingdon challenges Barry to a duel.
 Kubrick's daughter Vivian also appears (in an uncredited role) as a guest at Bryan's birthday party.

 Other Kubrick featured regulars were Leonard Rossiter (2001: A Space Odyssey), Steven Berkoff, Patrick Magee, Godfrey Quigley, Anthony Sharp, and Philip Stone (A Clockwork Orange).
 Stone went on to feature in The Shining.